-Adaptation is a blog featuring insights, observations, and information about writing, storytelling, the modern publishing industry as well as the work of authors SR Staley and Claire Staley.
+Adaptation is a blog featuring insights, observations, and information about writing, storytelling, movies, the modern publishing industry as well as the work of author Sam “SR” Staley.